elmundio87/nordigen-cache/README.md

 # nordigen-cache
-Asynchronously fetch data from the Nordigen Transaction API using AWS Lambda.
+Asynchronously fetch data from the Nordigen Transaction API using AWS Lambda functions.

 Nordigen provides an API abstraction layer for a wide array of banking institutions that support the Open Banking API standards.